-C13 Application Fee If your institution has waived its application fee for the Fall 2022 adr mission cycle plea ase select no.
+C13 Application Fee

+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.
-Yes No

-Does your institution have an application fee? Χ

-Amount of application fee:

-Can it be waived for applicants with financial need?
-Yes No

-If you have an application fee and an on-line applic who apply on-line: ation option, plea ase indicate polic y for students
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

 Same fee

 Free Reduced

-' Yes No
+Yes No

-Can on-line application fee be waived for applicants with financial need?
+Can on-line application fee be wa ived for Ī

+applicants with financial need? l

-C14 Application closing date · ·
+C14 Application closing date

-0.4 Yes No
+Yes No T

-Does your institution have an application closing date? Х
+Does your institution have an applic date? ation closing Х

 Date

 Application closing date (fall) Priority Date

-Thomy Bute

-Yes No
+Filonity Date l

-C15 Are first-time, first-year students accepted for term fall? s other than the Х
+C15 Are first-time, first-year students accorded for tor ne othor than Yes No

+015 the fall? accepted for terr Х

-C16 Notification to applicants of admission decision se ent (fill in one only)
+C16 Notification to applicants of admi ssion decision s ent (fill in one only )

-Х On a rolling basis beginning (date):1-Sep By (date):
+Х On a rolling basis beginning 1-Sep

+By (date): · P

 Other:

-C17 Reply policy for admitted applicants (fill in one only) )
+C17 Reply policy for admitted application nts (fill in one only 1)

-Must reply by (date): No set date
+Must reply by (date):

+No set date

-Х weeks if notified th nereafter
+Х Must reply by May 1st or within Other: 2 weeks if notified t hereafter

-Deadline for housing deposit (MMDI not required Amount of housing deposit:
+Deadline for housing deposit (MMD Amount of housing deposit: not required

 Refundable if student does not enroll?

-Yes, in full Yes, in part
+Yes, in full

+Yes, in part

 No

-C18 Deferred admission Yes No
+C18 Deferred admission

-Does your institution allow students to postpone enrollr ment after X 140

-admission?
-If yes, maximum period of postponement: 1 year .,
+Does your institution allow students to postpone enrollment after admission?
+If yes, maximum period of postponement: 1 year

+Yes No

+х

+-

 C19 Early admission of high school students

-Does your institution allow high school students to enro as full_time Yes No

-first-time, first-year students one year or more before h graduation? Х
+Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?